Skip to Main Content

 • To make sure that at least one of a list of terms appears in your results, separate your terms with OR (in all caps).
 This is especially useful for linking together synonyms or related terms: e.g., documentary OR movie OR film

-• To search for a root with multiple possible endings, put an ! (exclamation point) at the end of the root: e.g., discrim! will return results containing the terms discrimination, discriminatory, discriminated, and discriminating
+• To search for a root with multiple possible endings, put an ! (exclamation point) at the end of the root: e.g., discrim! will return results containing the terms discriminate, discrimination, discriminatory, discriminated, discriminates, and discriminating

-In the chart below, the left column contains operators for use on Lexis, while the right column contains operators for use on Westlaw.
 This chart can also be downloaded as a PDF at the bottom of this page.

 Additional Resources